pichotweb/quake/README.md

 ## Log

-For tests purposes, a log file can foun at:
+For tests purposes, a log file can be found at:
 ```bash
 test/fixtures/files/log.txt
 ```